jacobahtan/smb.io/iot/README.md

 # An IoT SAP Fiori App that connects to CC2650STK Sensor Tag
+An IoT app that uses bluetooth (BLE) to connect the SensorTag and stream sensor data (Accelerometer, Luxometer, Humidity & Temperature).
+With the sensor data, you can configure your ERP system (SAP Business One / SAP Business ByDesign) to get triggers.

 In this solution, you will be guided on how to deploy it into your device (iOS / Android).
 We will be using Cordova to package this web application and build it for mobile device.
 What you need is a mobile device and a SensorTag.